Scholarship FAQ

 1. How do I apply?

 The online application opens January 1 each year and closes March 1 at midnight (EST).
-You will not be able to submit your application after midnight (EST) on March 1. to register, go to Scholarship Central.
+You will not be able to submit your application after midnight (EST) on March 1.
+To register, go to Scholarship Central.
 Paper applications are not accepted.

 Central Kentucky Community Foundation offers a wide range of scholarships for undergraduate students – from graduating high school seniors to current college students and anyone planning to study at Elizabethtown Community and Technical College.
 To see a list of scholarships click this link: Browse Scholarships.